google/zetasql/docs/array_functions.md

 </td>
   <td>
-    Checks to see if there is an element in the array that is equal to a search value.
+    Checks if there is an element in the array that is equal to a search value.
   </td>
 </tr>